joraavetisyan/Snaps/README.md

 + and many other extensions for some routine

 #### Version Control
++ Start commit message with upper case
-+ If building for a store, increment version in separate commit, merge to master and create a tag vX.X.X, push the tag to remote
++ If building for a store, increment version in separate commit ('Version inc X.X.X(version code)'), merge to master and create a tag vX.X.X, push the tag to remote

 #### Dependency injection

+`User session related`
 [UserSessionScope] and [UserSessionComponent] are used to inject user session related classes (eg repos), so that the user data gets cleared when a new user logs in.
-Those classes provided with [@Bridged] qualifier to avoid boilerplate code
+Those classes provided with [@Bridged] qualifier to avoid boilerplate code.
+Use [UserSessionCoroutineScope] if need to launch coroutines in them.

 #### Naming conventions

++ Dto - todo
++ Model - todo
++ State - todo

++ Provider - provides data through getters
-+ Provider/Source - a Source provide data in a stream, a Provider through getters
++ Source - provides data in a stream
++ Handler - todo
++ DelegateImpl - todo

 #### Hiding bottom navigation bar on bottom sheet dialog shown